Hide

 Training Opportunities

-GPs, GP registrars, practice nurses, mental health nurses, allied health professionals and anyone else working in the mental health space can attend IAR-DST training.
+GPs, GP registrars, practice nurses, mental health nurses, allied health professionals and anyone else working in the mental health space can complete IAR-DST training.

 Certificates of attendance provided to all attendees to claim relevant CPD hours.